TracyGJG/utilities/docs/tools.md

 A string with all the Regular Expression characters escaped.

 ## [regExpTemplate](:#regexptemplate)

 Enables the production of Regular Expression objects using more easily readable patterns based on template literals.
 This function is based on Douglas Crockford's mega_regexp function but extended to utilise String.raw method to remove the need to escape special charcaters.

+Lines starting with # are regarded as full-line comments and removed from the pattern.
+The hash (#) can also be used to append a mid-line comment that will also be removed from and including the hash.
+This means that hash characters not used for mid-line comments need to be escaped with the backslash characater (\\#).

 ### Parameters